wjk95/room-service/README.md

 Maid will only receive requests involving room cleaning services.
 Consierge will only receive special requests (coming to the room).

-Manager receives all requests to monitor them, or to help other workers in fulfilling them.
+Manager receives all requests so he can monitor them, or to help other workers in fulfilling them.
 He also has a panel dedicated to room management, adding and deleting rooms and changing their IDs.